 Not needing to rely on others for help

 Dressing, undressing, and showering often occurs more frequently when at the beach.
 This can all take a toll on everyone involved.
 It felt good to have the ability to go wherever I pleased while out on the beach, alone.

 It felt so good that I am going to try and fly with my power chair and rent an accessible vehicle on my next trip.
 Rentals, condos, and hotels are getting slightly more accessible.

-The house we rented this year did have a small elevator that my manual chair just fit in.
+This year, the house we rented had a small elevator that my manual chair just fit in.
 It was difficult to find but possible!
 These few luxuries allowed me to enjoy my vacation so much more.

 Travel requires good planning

 Planning is necessary, no detail can be overlooked, and Google is your best friend when wanting to explore a new place.
 It can be done.
 It is worth doing.

 Even after traveling many years alone, with others, to different places, and to some of the same ones over and over again, I am still surprised by what new accommodations I can find to make my disabled self more comfortable.